Fancy-Templates/latex-exam/README.md

 Internally, the color of solution text is guided by `\SolutionColor{<color-name>}`.
 You can use this to change the color of the solution text (e.g., `\SolutionColor{red}`).
 If you, for whatever reason want to mark something as part of the solution, you can use the `\solutionstyle` macro (although this is independent of any `\ifsolution` environment, for flexibility).

-## Open Discussion Points

-- [ ] How should we style the point boxes/solution blocks

 ## More Nice Things

 If compilation is too slow for you, you can create a format file and use that instead: